chiloanerk/alx-pre_course/README.md

-My first readme \n
-Testing collaboration features
+My first readme.
+This is from the ALX course on git